Home

 Payroll software

-As payroll processing software becomes more powerful and inexpensive (sometimes free), the use of software to automate nearly every part of the payroll process has become extremely popular.
-It leads to less hours spent processing payroll, less user error, and a less expensive process overall.
-Payroll software is now capable of automatically calculating wages and necessary tax withholdings, generating checks or deposits, and even submitting required taxes.
+Automation leads to fewer hours spent processing payroll, less risk of user error, and a less expensive process overall.
+Payroll software is capable of automatically calculating wages and necessary tax withholdings, generating checks or deposits, and even filing required tax forms.

 Employee info